 Or choose Bal Harbour for an exclusive shopping and nightlife area that will command a higher price than the hotels.

 Further afield, there are the famous Keys and plenty of islands around Miami to explore.
 If you have set your heart on visiting The Keys while in Florida, then be prepared for a 2-day trip, and we recommend that you overnight in Key West to make the most of your day.
 It’s just too far to drive there and back in one day.

 How to get from Miami International Airport to downtown Miami or Miami Beach

-Miami International Airport (MIA) is situated 2216km/10 miles east of South Beach and 11km/7 miles northeast of downtown Miami.
-Transfer time by taxi or uber is around 25 minutes.
+Miami International Airport (MIA) is 2216km/10 miles east of South Beach and 11km/7 miles northeast of downtown Miami.
+Transfer time by taxi or Uber is around 25 minutes.

 Taxicabs are outside the baggage collection areas.
 A journey to the beach, downtown, or the port is listed on the taxi window and is a fixed charge.
 You can pay by card or cash.
 There is no need to pre-book a taxi, as plenty are available.

 Go to the designated taxi stand to find the official taxis.
 You will see uniformed airport employees there to help and guide you.
 If you have not booked a private transfer, avoid accepting rides from unsolicited people inside the terminal.
 Head for the official transport areas outside of your arrivals lounge.